 Use case: Building a cloud platform to offer innovative banking services

 Emirates NBD, one of the largest banks in the United Arab Emirates (UAE), needed a scalable, resilient foundation for digital innovation.
 The bank struggled with slow provisioning and a complex IT environment.
-Setting up a server could take 2 months, while making changes to large, monolithic applications took more than 6 months.
+Setting up a server took 2 months, while making changes to large, monolithic applications took more than 6 months.

 Using Red Hat OpenShift Container Platform for container orchestration, integration, and management, the bank created Sahab, the first private cloud run at scale by a bank in the Middle East.
-Sahab provides applications, systems, and other resources for end-to-end development—from provisioning to production—through an as-a-Service model.
+Sahab provides applications, systems, and other resources for end-to-end development, from provisioning to production, through an as-a-Service model.

 With its new platform, Emirates NBD improved collaboration between internal teams and with partners using application programming interfaces (APIs) and microservices.
 And by adopting agile and DevOps development practices, the bank reduced app launch and update cycles.